-4.5 The current Proposed Development has evolved over a number of design iterations, responding to local authority planning and development aspirations, public engagement and taking account of the Applicant's development objectives, design aspirations and prevailing environmental constraints.
-The evolution of the Development has therefore responded to a variety of design and environmental issues and the resultant proposals are considered to offer the most advantageous design solution.

-4.6 The wider site (including the South Side site) has a consent for:

-'Creation of a mixed-use quarter comprising the erection of up to 1,340 residential dwellings including 414 (31%) affordable dwellings (Use Class C3); 114 extra care homes (Use Class C2); the erection of a civic building comprising 494 m2 of health (Use Class D1), 494 m2 of community use (Use Class D1), 1,232 m2 of office (Use Class B1) and 646 m2 of retail (Class A1/A2/A3/A4/A5); alterations, additions and change of use of Grade II Listed Building and retained Silos to provide 5,096 m2 of flexible business floorspace (Use Class B1), 265 m2 Combined Heat and Power (Sui Generis), 2,494 m2 International Art Centre (Use Class D1), 1,226 m2 Gymnasium (Use Class D2), 1,576 m2 of restaurant / coffee shop / bar (Use Class A1/A3/A4/A5), Creche / Day Nursery of 644 m2 as well as a Network Rail TOC Building of 364 m2; plus associated car parking, access, landscaping, public art and other supporting infrastructure.'

-4.7 This consent was granted in February 2019 and remains extant.
+- 4.5 The current Proposed Development has evolved over a number of design iterations, responding to local authority planning and development aspirations, public engagement and taking account of the Applicant's development objectives, design aspirations and prevailing environmental constraints.
+The evolution of the Development has therefore responded to a variety of design and environmental issues and the resultant proposals are considered to offer the most advantageous design solution. - 4.6 The wider site (including the North Side site and Phase One of the South Side site) has a consent for: - 4.7 'Creation of a mixed-use quarter comprising the erection of up to 1,340 residential dwellings including 414 (31%) affordable dwellings (Use Class C3); 114 extra care homes (Use Class C2); the erection of a civic building comprising 494 m2 of health (Use Class D1), 494 m2 of community use (Use Class D1), 1,232 m2 of office (Use Class B1) and 646 m2 of retail (Class A1/A2/A3/A4/A5); alterations, additions and change of use of Grade II Listed Building and retained Silos to provide 5,096 m2 of flexible business floorspace (Use Class B1), 265 m2 Combined Heat and Power (Sui Generis), 2,494 m2 International Art Centre (Use Class D1), 1,226 m2 Gymnasium (Use Class D2), 1,576 m2 of restaurant / coffee shop / bar (Use Class A1/A3/A4/A5), Creche / Day Nursery of 644 m2 as well as a Network Rail TOC Building of 364 m2; plus associated car parking, access, landscaping, public art and other supporting infrastructure.' - 4.8 This consent was granted in February 2019 and remains extant.
 The application was made in full, the planning reference is Ref: 6/2018/0171/MAJ.
-This planning permission has been implemented following the start of works on the Phase One South Side site.

-4.8 Prior to this the wider site (including the South Side) also obtained a consent for the development of an alternative scheme, however this consented scheme has not been implemented and the permission has since expired.
-The development was not considered to make best use of this land as required by local and national planning policy.

-4.9 This previously consented scheme comprised the following:

-- New build and change of use to include up to 850 dwellings, workspace, a healthcare facility, a hotel, class A1, A3 and A4 units and a community building; - The demolition of non-original silos and factory and the refurbishment and change of use of the original silos, Production Building, Grain Store and Boiler House;
+This planning permission has been implemented following the start of works on the Phase One South Side site, which borders the Site to the south. - 4.9 Prior to this the wider site (including the North Side site and Phase One of the South Side site) also obtained a consent for the development of an alternative scheme, however this consented scheme has not been implemented and the permission has since expired.
+The development was not considered to make best use of this land as required by local and national planning policy. - 4.10 This previously consented scheme comprised the following: - New build and change of use to include up to 850 dwellings, workspace, a healthcare facility, a hotel, class A1, A3 and A4 units and a community building;